DMM TOC > 600 Basic Standards for All Mailing Services|

 j.
 Fees are paid for registry or insurance service on mail addressed to a country to which such services are not available, unless claim for indemnity is made.

 k.
-Priority Mail Express is not delivered according to the applicable service standard, except as provided in 114.1.0 and 214.1.1d.
-No refund is made if the mail was properly detained for law enforcement purposes (see Administrative Support Manual 274).
+Priority Mail Express is not delivered according to the applicable service standard, except as provided in 9.5.5.

 l.
-If a First-Class Mail, First-Class Package Service, Standard Post or Package Services mailpiece is torn or defaced during USPS handling so that the addressee or intended delivery point cannot be identified.
+If a First-Class Mail, First-Class Package Service, USPS Retail Ground or Package Services mailpiece is torn or defaced during USPS handling so that the addressee or intended delivery point cannot be identified.
 Where possible, the damaged item is returned with the postage refund.

 m.
 Under the terms of a contract between a contract postal unit (CPU) and the USPS for unused postage printed by the CPU.

 b.
 Collect on delivery (COD), Priority Mail Express insurance, insured mail, and Registered Mail fees, after the USPS accepts the article (even if the article is later withdrawn from the mail).

 e.
 Unused Priority Mail Forever Prepaid Flat Rate packaging.
 Only same packaging exchanges may be made directly through the Express and Priority Mail Supply Center (EPMSC) by calling 800-610-8734.
 Exchanges are only authorized when the unused packaging, purchased by credit card from http://www.usps.com/, arrives in damaged condition.